Haverhill Association FAQ

 Over the last year, the board has been taking a serious look at how we can start planning for updates throughout the neighborhood.
-This includes keeping common area sidewalks and bridges repaired, updating lighting, tennis courts, the inn house, etc. We are anticipating increasing yearly expenses to maintain and possibly replace some of these major assets.
-Because of this, the annual dues were raised to $150 in 2017.
-This reflects an 3.4% rate, and was the first increase in three years.
-Liens for unpaid dues have been placed on properties – be sure to pay dues on time to avoid a lien and associated attorney fees on your property (which are often more than the dues)!
-Questions about dues payments can be directed to our treasurer, Maribeth Leininger.
+This includes keeping common area sidewalks and bridges repaired, updating lighting, tennis courts, the inn house, etc. Liens for unpaid dues have been placed on properties – be sure to pay dues on time to avoid a lien and associated attorney fees on your property (which are often more than the dues)!
+Questions about dues payments can be directed to our property management company, The Newcomb Group.

 2. HOW ARE MY ANNUAL DUES USED?

 Our annual dues account is managed by the Haverhill Board, and is used for mandatory things like taxes and utilities, as well as upkeep of the services and common areas that make Haverhill such a great neighborhood.
 The board prides itself on being fiscally responsible and good stewards of these assets.